We Offer Career Coaching for Our Students: Here’s How It Works

 Yes.
 Your coach will be able to give feedback about how your job search is going.
 For example, if you’re not hearing back from hiring managers, your coach will help you troubleshoot why that is and provide advice as to how to improve your applications, job search materials, and communications to get more responses.

-How long will it take me to find a job in the Skillcrush BIT program Get Hired track?
+How long will it take me to find a job in the Skillcrush Break Into Tech and Job Guarantee program?

 Per Stephanie, “It really depends on how long it could take you to work through the curriculum.
 The classes in the Get Hired Track are set up to go step-by-step.
 Overall, the job search can take up to six months, so we give that timeline to students.”